 We check children’s teeth for any problems, growth, plaque and fillings.

 The first tooth usually comes through around 6 months of age in the lower front area.
 Some children can get teeth earlier at 3 months of age or as late as 12 months.

 Start cleaning your children’s teeth as soon as you can.
-This will help get them used to have their teeth cleaned.
+This will help get them used to having their teeth cleaned.
 You can use a soft baby toothbrush.
 Clean your children’s teeth before they go to bed as most of the damage to our teeth is done while we sleep.

 At about the age of 18 months, you can get different stage toothbrush to clean their teeth.
 We advise continuing helping them brush their teeth at night to ensure it is done properly.
-Monitory their cleaning until the age of 8.
+Monitor their cleaning until the age of 8.

-Bottle milk, juice, sugars and acids in liquids can cause very fast decay.
+Bottled milk, juice, sugars and acids in liquids can cause very fast decay.
 It’s important to brush your children’s teeth twice daily.

 Tooth decay and cavities in children’s teeth:

 Young kids can have teeth decay, even at the age of 2.
 If your child experiences tooth pain, has a cavity or has had an accident to their teeth, please visit Dentistry with Care as soon as possible.